Sam-Ballantyne/DevNotes/AWS/AwsComputationServices.md

 * Reduced maintainance (no servers to manage as AWS manages it for you)
 * Enables fault tolerance by default
 * Scales on demand

+## Amazion Cloud Front

+* Content delivery network (CDN)
+* Designed so resources can be aquired from closest server
+* Works for both static and dynamic content
+* Uses AWS Edge locations
+* __AWS Shield:__ Protects against attack like DOS on the network

+## Amazon API Gateway

+* Fully managed API service
+* Directly integrates with other AWS services
+* Monitoring and metrics provided
+* Supports VPC and in-house private networks

+## AWS Global Accelorator

+* Networking service which channels your traffic through AWS's global infrastructure to improve performance
+* Uses IP resolution to resolve Edge locations
+* Once traffic hits the Edge location it routes the traffic through the AWS infrastructure rather than the public internet
+* Can route to:
+  * Load balancers
+  * Elastic endpoint
+  * EC2 instances
+* Traffic is optimised through AWS infrastructure rather than traditional web IP address resolution
+* No reliance on DNS resolution (I.E. not at the mercy of the cache not updating on a DNS server)

 ## Definitions